Hugo Bezdek Led Three Teams to Rose Bowl, Managed a Major League Baseball Club, & Coached in the NFL

 In the misty twilight that spread quickly after a blazing sun had set behind a shoulder of mountain near the end of the 2012 Rose Bowl, the cerebral, stocky, and florid-faced head coach at the University of Oregon wanted to take everyone back in time in order to better appreciate the present moment.

-“For all of our fans out there!” shouted Chip Kelly, the coach, into the stadium's public address microphone.
+“For all of our fans out there!” shouted Chip Kelly into the stadium's public address microphone.
 “It’s been ninety-five years since you could say: Oregon Ducks, Rose Bowl champions!”

 Ninety-five years earlier, at a site about three-miles away called Sportsman’s Park, a cerebral, stocky, and florid-faced head coach named Hugo Bezdek had led his undefeated Oregon Webfoots to an upset victory over the mighty eastern champions from the University of Pennsylvania, giving West Coast football a name and a reputation for the first time ever.
 The exhibition, then in its third edition, was being called the Tournament East-West Game by the civic fathers in Pasadena.
-The ticket revenues from the game were wanted to cover expenses for the Rose Parade, the day's most-important event by a wide margin, if you will excuse the pun.
+The ticket revenues from the game were wanted to cover expenses for the Rose Parade, the day's most-important event by a wide margin.

-The new football concept, which some organizers believed stood a fair a shot at supplanting the ostrich races, called for the tournament organization to invite one of the best teams in the East to play on New Years Day against a hand-picked representative of the new Pacific Coast Conference in the West.
+The new football concept, which some organizers believed stood a fair a shot at supplanting the ostrich races, called for the tournament to invite the best or near-best team from the prestigious Eastern circuit to play on New Years Day against the champion of the new Pacific Coast Conference in the Far West.
 It was billed as a sporting exhibition for sectional supremacy, and for the next two decades, because of its unique place as the sole post-season game, the winner would be regarded as the sport’s mythical national champion.

 Coach Kelly might have recognized the most obvious connection between the two Oregon teams—the only two Rose Bowl champions in school history—but there was a deeper affinity between two coaches separated by a gulf of ninety-five seasons, two World Wars, and a commercialization of the game that Bezdek had helped clear the decks for.
 In both scenarios, a short, barrel-shaped, intellectual type hailing from somewhere far east of Oregon had migrated across the country toting something precious: An innovative and startling new offense that gave the Webfooted-Ducks a decisive tactical advantage over opponents who, like they say about generals, were fighting the last battles over again.